Jesanne87/controld-register-IP/README.md

 # controld-register-IP
-Simple way to register your IP address to controld Copy & Paste command below at your VPS server
+Simple way to register your IP address to controld <P>
+Copy & Paste command below at your VPS server

 ```